-- If you receive an email for work that appeals to you, you simply have to reply with your name and number.
-The call steward will inform you if you received the call.
+- If you receive an email for work and are interested, you simply have to reply : “I am available for this call.”
+The call steward will inform you if you received the call or not.
 There is no reply necessary if you are not interested or are unavailable.

 - The call steward will seek to fill the call sheet based on permit workers with the necessary qualifications.

 - If the call steward has confirmed your attendance for a call for which you are later unavailable to attend, get in touch with the call steward directly ASAP (email: email@example.com, text or telephone: 514-267-2859) so that a replacement can be found.

 - You are required to bring proper work attire and tools (steel-toed boots, hard hat, multifunctional tools, multifunctional pocket knife, hammer, adjustable wrench, etc.)